 *This post was created in collaboration with HelloFresh.

-Sweet potato dhal ingredients
+Sweet potato dahl ingredients and substitutions

 How to prepare the sweet potato

-The sweet potato is roasted separately then added into the dal.
-This allows it retains its intensely sweet, delicious flavour.
+The sweet potato is roasted separately then added into the dahl.
+This allows it to retain its intensely sweet, delicious flavour.
 You can but don’t need to peel the sweet potato.

-Cut it into about 2 cm cubes, place in a bowl, season and drizzle over 1 tablespoon of oil.
-Give a good stir until thoroughly coated in the oil then transfer the pieces to a baking tray lined with parchment paper spreading evenly.
+- Cut the sweet potato into about 2 cm cubes, place in a bowl, season and drizzle over 1 tablespoon of oil.
+Give a good stir until thoroughly coated in the oil then transfer the pieces to a baking sheet lined with parchment paper spreading evenly.

-Bake in the centre of a preheated oven at 400 F/ 200 C/ gas mark 6 for about 25 minutes until golden turning halfway through cooking.
+- Bake in the centre of a preheated oven at 400 F/ 200 C/ gas mark 6 for about 25 minutes until golden turning halfway through cooking.
 Remove from the oven and add into the dhal (once cooked).

 Step-by-step recipe instructions